ITINERARY IDEAS FoR WEST COAST USA & ALASKAN CRUISE

 We walked down to the waterfront and eventually found a Target store and some suitable binoculars.
 We had a very quick look around a small section of Pike Street Market and then headed back to the station to catch the 4.40 pm Empire Builder train to Leavenworth.

-In the morning we wandered around admiring this Bavarian town in the middle of Washington State and the Cascade Mountains.
+We wandered around admiring this Bavarian town in the middle of Washington State and the Cascade Mountains withs its" cuckoo clocks and lederhosen.
 Apparently, in the 1960s the logging industry had almost finished and the town was rapidly going into decline.
 The locals got together to try to find a way to revive the town and decided, because of its location in the mountains, to develop it as a tourist Bavarian town.
 They have done an amazing job of it.

 We were up at 4.30 am to get ready for a 5.30 pick up, but we were told our pick up wouldn't be until 8 am, as the train back to Seattle was late.
 The Amtrak Empire Builder train takes three days to travel from Chicago to Seattle, so one can understand why it is often not on schedule towards the end of its journey.
 Luckily we arrived in Seattle just in time to make the connection with the Bolt bus to Bellingham.